 5 Undisputable Reasons to Invest in Chatbot Technology

-As thousands of chatbots were deployed in 2017, tech industry pundits took to the internet to dub 2017 the year of the chatbot.
-It was the year bot technology gained marked attention as masses of virtual assistants crossed the chasm from idea to reality.
+As thousands of chatbots were deployed in 2017, crossing the chasm from idea to reality, tech industry pundits took to the internet to dub 2017 the year of the chatbot.
+It was the year chatbot technology gained marked attention as masses of the virtual assistants rose to existence.

 Data from Transparency Market Research forecasts the chatbot market will exceed $900 million by 2024, as shown in Figure 1.
 And all of the benefits we’ve been promised over the years are becoming clearer as chatbot use cases expand.

 Here are five reasons why investing in chatbot technology can help your organization adapt to a steady (but certain) shift to a smarter way of doing business: